 - 1.1 The treasury management service is an important part of the overall financial management of the Authority's affairs.
 The prudential indicators in Appendix A consider the affordability and impact of capital expenditure decisions, and set out the Authority's overall capital framework.
-The treasury service considers the effective funding of these decisions.
+The treasury strategy considers the effective funding of these decisions.
 Together they form part of the process which ensures the Authority meets balanced budget requirement under the Local Government Finance Act 1992.
-There are specific treasury prudential indicators included in this strategy which require approval. - 1.2 The Authority's treasury activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management revised November 2009).
+There are specific treasury prudential indicators included in this strategy which require approval. - 1.2 The Authority's treasury activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management).
 The Authority adopted the CIPFA Code of Practice on Treasury Management and a Treasury Management Policy Statement on 15 December 2003.
 This adoption meets the requirements of the first of the Treasury Prudential Indicators. - 1.3 The Code requires an annual strategy to be reported to the Authority outlining the expected treasury activity for the forthcoming 3 years.
-A further mid-year monitoring report is produced and after the year-end a report on actual activity for the year. - 1.4 The strategy report will cover several areas as follows: - (i) The Authority's debt and investment projections; - (ii) The Authority's estimates and limits on future debt levels; - (ii) The expected movement in interest rates; - (iii) The Authority's borrowing strategy: - (iv) The Authority's investment, counterparty and liquidity framework; - (vi) Treasury performance indicators.
+A further mid-year monitoring report is produced and after the year-end a report on actual activity for the year. - 1.4 A key requirement of this report is to explain both the risks, and the management of the risks, associated with the treasury service.
+The strategy report will cover several areas as follows: - (i) The Authority's debt and investment projections; - (ii) The Authority's estimates and limits on future debt levels: - (ii) The expected movement in interest rates; - (iii) The Authority's borrowing strategy; - (iv) The Authority's investment, counterparty and liquidity framework: - (vi) Treasury performance indicators.

-2. DEBT AND INVESTMENT PROJECTIONS 2011/12 - 2013/14
+2. DEBT AND INVESTMENT PROJECTIONS 2011/12 - 2014/15

-2.1 The current position as at 17 January 2011 is as follows:
+2.1 The current position as at 11 January 2012 is as follows:

-Public Works Loan Board (PWLB) - £7,203,988 Fixed Rate

-- £4,270,440 Variable Rate
+Public Works Loan Board (PWLB) - £8,203,987 Fixed Rate - £5,562,107 Variable Rate

-Other Local Authorities - £6,500,000 Fixed Rate
+Other Local Authorities - £7,000,000 Fixed Rate

-Investments - £6,480,000
+Investments - £880,000